HansSimon212/nufs/README.md

 <hr>
 <ol>
  <li>Launch any version of Debian/Ubuntu (or any other local modern Linux).</li>
- <li>Install fuse and libfuse-dev packages.</li>
- <li>Make sure your working directory is a proper Linux filesystem, not a remote-mounted Windows or Mac directory.</li>
+ <li>Make sure your working directory is a proper Linux filesystem, not a remote-mounted Windows or Mac directory.
+WSL 2 (Windows Subsystem for Linux 2) works for this, while WSL 1 does not. <a href="https://www.youtube.com/watch?v=_fntjriRe48">If you are using Windows and a Linux machine is not available to you, follow this guide on how to install WSL 2.</a></li>
  <li>Clone this GitHub repository (HansSimon212/nufs) to your preferred location, (this is where the filesystem will be mounted).</li>
  <li>Make sure you have the following packages installed.
 Each can be installed with 'apt-get install packagename':
    <ul>